The Push Forward, The Lean Back, and The Middle Malady: 3 Posture Flaws you must fix first

-So instead of reading another article, why not just sit up straight?
+Instead of reading another article, why not just sit up straight?

 In this important article in a series, let’s discuss the importance of beginning correctly.

-The Push forward
+The Push Forward

-“You have to start working on this today” I tell them.
+“You have to start working on this today,” I tell them.

 Ever.